ADVANTICS/documentation/products/adm-cs-secc/docs/evse_overview.md

 - Positive DC high gauge wire (power delivery).
 - Negative DC high gauge wire (power delivery).

-> [!TIP]
+!!! tip
-> Some CCS cable manufacturers are notoriously bad at documenting their cable.
+    Some CCS cable manufacturers are notoriously bad at documenting their cable.
 If you end up probing with a multimeter, just to find which wire is which, you can always identify the RTD (temperature sensor) by being able to see around 1100 Ohms between them

 ## CHAdeMO charging cable